Book entitled “Abstract Reproductive as Productive Art”

 By Mirna Rudan Lisak, PhD

-It is a New Year’s Eve and it is the last moment to say goodbye—can it be done better than by remembering the highlights of 2018?
-Of course, for me it was the participation in a conference organized to mark the 100th anniversary of the founding of the Memorial Museum of Alexander Nikolayevich Scriabin, the famous Russian composer and pianist.
-Since I devoted to his mystic chord the entire first chapter of my book Abstract Reproductive as Productive Art: Chromatic fantasies of the Composer Alexander Scriabin, Painter Alexej Jawlensky and Pianist Ivo Pogorelich, the Scriabin Museum invited me to Moscow to present the results of my work, and to listen to what other artists and researchers have to say about Scriabin’s art.
-The title of the chapter is Alexander Scriabin’s Mystic Chord as a Marionette of Heinrich von Kleist, because in mystic chord I discerned a figure in motion that comes to life the moment Scriabin, like a puppeteer, from the center of his spiritual creation manages the world of sounds.
+It is New Year’s Eve and it is the last moment to say goodbye—can it be done better than by remembering the highlights of 2018?
+Of course, for me it was the participation in a conference organized to mark the 100th anniversary of founding the Memorial Museum of Alexander Nikolayevich Scriabin, the famous Russian composer and pianist.
+Since I devoted to his mystic chord the entire first chapter of my book Abstract Reproductive as Productive Art: Chromatic fantasies of the Composer Alexander Scriabin, Painter Alexej Jawlensky and Pianist Ivo Pogorelich, the Scriabin Museum has invited me to Moscow to present the results of my work, and to listen to what other artists and researchers have to say about Scriabin’s art.
+The title of the chapter is Alexander Scriabin’s Mystic Chord as a Marionette by Heinrich von Kleist, because in the mystic chord I discerned a figure in motion that comes to life the moment Scriabin, like a puppeteer, from the center of his spiritual creation, manages the world of sounds.

 “During the conference it was wonderful to exchange opinions with numerous Scriabinist artists and researchers, staff of the Scriabin Museum and professors from the Moscow and St. Petersburg Conservatories.”

-new acquaintances and friendships
+New acquaintances and friendships

 Everything is ready for the beginning of the conference